 Yesterday I chatted with a lady new to our church.
 She commented that when she was on the leadership team at her previous church, it was difficult to continually “stay strong,” to always “have it all together,” and to always remain upbeat.
 I have a hunch it was also exhausting.

 “I probably lead from a different place,” I responded.
 “I lead from my own brokenness.”
 She did not try to hide her shock.
-I don’t think she had every thought of this before.
+I don’t think she had ever thought of this before.

 As a leader I subscribe to a lot of leadership blogs, newsletters, etc. While most of them are inspiring, challenging and helpful, sometimes it becomes wearying to read about all the pounding success strategies.
 “5 Things Successful Leaders Do.”
 “Top Strategies for….”
 “Critical Elements Every Leader Must…” I have to admit, my life is organized, most often my days are ordered in successful ways and there is something about leading from a place of strength that appeals to me.
 Yet more times than I like to admit, I am equally fraught with feelings of inadequacy, incompetence and often found wanting among all the leadership gurus.